 Folding and pocket knives are useful for a wide variety of purposes.
-Because they are used on a daily basis for so many different kinds of tasks, they need to be built to last.
-Damascus steel folding and pocket knives are strong, durable, and beautiful.
+Because they are used daily basis, they need to be built to last.
+Damascus steel blades are a great solution because they are strong, durable, and beautiful.

 Here is your guide to Damascus steel folding and pocket knives, what to look for when buying one, the best knives on the market today, and how to care for your new Damascus pocket knife once you’ve found the perfect one.